 A Level artists at Abingdon have gone on to study courses in fine art, graphic design, three-dimensional design, fashion, architecture and landscape architecture to name just a few.
 For those thinking of studying Architecture, Art A level is essential as a portfolio of visual work is normally required.
-Success in art also requires organisation, determination, risk taking, dedication: transferable skills you can take into any career or job.
+Success in art also requires organisation, determination, risk taking, dedication: transferable skills you can take into any career.

-Amy Downer - amy.downer@abingdon.org.uk
+Mr Paul Williamson - paul.williamson@abingdon.org.uk